-God, then, in whose image we are made, is not only a worker but one who completes the tasks that he undertakes.

-In the Bible, there are many smaller instances of God starting and then completing various projects.
-But there are three great moments in the Bible when God completes three great and wonderful tasks tasks or works.
+God, then, in whose image we are made, is not only a worker, but is one who completes the tasks that he undertakes.
+Now, in the Bible, there are many instances of God starting and then completing various projects.

-And those three moments come at the beginning of the great story, in the middle of the great story, and at the end of the great story.
+But there are three great moments in the Bible when God completes three great and wonderful tasks or works.
+And these three moments come at the beginning of the great story of the Bible, in the middle of the great story, and at the very end of the great story.

 The first is the moment when God finishes the creation.

-Genesis chapter 1 tells us of the six days of creation and of all that God did during them.
-And then Genesis chapter 2 begins like this.
-Thus the heavens and the earth were finished and all the host of them.
+Genesis 1 tells us of the six days of creation and of all that God did during them.

-[11:15] And on the seventh day, God finished his work and rested from all the work that he had done.
-Now he didn't rest because he was tired, but because the work was complete.
+[10:54] And then Genesis chapter 2 begins like this.
+Thus, the heavens and the earth were finished, and all the host of them.
+And on the seventh day, God finished his work and rested from all the work that he had done.

+Now, he didn't rest because he was tired, but because the work was completed.
 On the seventh day, God finished his work.
-So the first great moment of completion comes right at the beginning.
-The third great moment of completion will come right at the end.
+So the first great moment of completion comes right back at the beginning.

-The Apostle John puts it like this in the book of Revelation, chapter 21, verse 5.
+The third great moment of completion will come right at the very end.
+The Apostle John puts it like this in the book of Revelation, chapter 21.
 And he who was seated on the throne said, Behold, I'm making all things new.

 And he said to me, It is done.
-I'm the alpha and the omega, the beginning and the end.
+I'm the Alpha and the Omega, the beginning and the end.
 It is done.
 Now, think of those two great moments at the very beginning of the Bible and at the very end.

-But bear in mind that that final moment is still in the future from our point of view now.
+Though bear in mind that that final moment is still in the future from our point of view.
 What is going on in those two great moments of completion?
-Well, to put it simply, at the beginning, God completed the old creation and at the end, he will complete the new creation when he ushers in the new world which will be inhabited by all his people.
+Well, to put it simply, at the beginning, God completed the old creation.

-[12:38] But the bringing in of the new world to be populated by all God's people will only be possible because of the second great act of finishing, which is the moment when Jesus cried, It is finished, and then bowed his head and died.
+And at the end, he will complete the new creation when he ushers in the new world, which will be inhabited by all his people.
+But the bringing in of the new world to be populated by all of God's people will only be possible because of the second great act of finishing, which is this moment when Jesus cried, It is finished, and then bowed his head and gave up his spirit.

-So let me try to explain why the completion of the third great work depends upon the completion of the second.
+Let me try and explain why the completion of the third great work depends on the completion of the second.
 We can be quite sure that God is never taken by surprise.

 He has always known the end from the beginning.
-So when he made the world and placed the first man and the first woman in the world, it was a grief to him, but no surprise when they rebelled against him.
+So when he made the world and he placed the first man and the first woman in the world, it was a grief to him, but no surprise when they rebelled against him.

 He said to the man in Genesis chapter 3, Where are you?
 But he knew the answer to that question.
-He knew that Adam was trying to hide from him.
+He knew that Adam was trying to hide.
 And he said to the woman, What is this that you have done?